 The Consortium seeks a responsible M&E Contractor with the right experience to support the CalSAWS application over the life of the Agreement.
 Therefore, it is imperative that the Bidder provide enough detail in their response for the Consortium to evaluate the ability of the Bidder to meet or exceed the requirements herein, and perform the Services described within the M&E SOW in a professional, high-quality manner.

-All Firm Qualifications contained in Sections 5.3.1.15.3.1.2 must be met and documented according to Section 6 - Proposal Structure and Submission.
+All Firm Qualifications contained in Sections 5.3.1.1, 5.3.1.2 and 5.3.1.3 must be met and documented according to Section 6 - Proposal Structure and Submission.
 Firm Qualifications requirements will be scored as pass or fail.

 M&E Firm Mandatory Qualifications